prests/SalsifyChallenge/README.md

 # SalsifyChallenge
 Salsify API Coding Challenge

-NOTE: You have to add your own text file GitHub doesn't like file size over 500mb so I left it out just name it "SpecialTextFile.txt" and put it in same directory as server.js
+<b>NOTE:</b> You have to add your own text file GitHub doesn't like file size over 500mb so I left it out just name it "SpecialTextFile.txt" and put it in same directory as server.js

 ## Overview